Health and Productivity Management

 Web-based Stress Management Training

-We are conducting stress management training for newly appointed managerial staff, mid-career hires, and Japanese employees working overseas who experience considerable change in their environments.
+We are conducting stress management training for newly appointed managers, mid-career hires (experienced personnel hires), and Japanese employees working overseas who experience considerable change in their environments.
 This training is proving effective as stress self-control indicators appeared to rise compared to before the training was implemented.
-In order to make it easier to undergo training, we changed the medium from a telephone- to a web-based system from fiscal 2020.

 • 3.